Nana-Ansah-Adomako/Biocode_/README.md

 - Cnetplots to explore the relationship between genes and enriched pathways.
 **NOTE:** Both `barplot()` and `dotplot()` display only the most significant or selected enriched terms, but one may want to see which genes are involved in these terms.
 To address this complexity where a gene may belong to multiple annotation categories, the `cnetplot()` function was developed to capture and display these complex associations.

-- Tunning in onto 5 highly significantly enriched terms
+- Narrowing down to 5 highly significantly enriched pathway terms

   ![network of terms_1](https://github.com/user-attachments/assets/75a62258-1322-43ef-baeb-be47cf73ba50)

+  Differentially expressed genes associated with the 5 enriched pathway terms
   ![genes involved in enriched network](https://github.com/user-attachments/assets/24f1b8ea-ad5d-4856-aaad-c77f636c4b2a)